timefcukk/timefcukk/README.md

 <details>
 <summary><strong>befor u interact ...</strong></summary>
  i am a MINOR MINOR!!@!
-NO FREKAING UGLY AHS MINOPR NOO FUYACK MINORS DNI MINNORS DNI. i dONT USE TONETAGS infact i rarely use tem ,, i have really bnad issues with anger and i hav e outbursts about little things , if you get me upset illbe upset for the REST OF THE DAY. nothiung will cheer me up , if that annoys you than dont intract . i am a MINOR i am NOT AN ADULT and i dislike being talked to sexually by ADULTS . i OFTEN SAY RUDE THINGS LIKE KYS PLEASE TELL ME IF YOU DONT WANT ME TO I WILL SOTPP IMMEDIATLE;Y OH MY GOS please clarify to me if u dont want me to say tha shit
+NO FREKAING UGLY AHS MINOPR NOO FUYACK MINORS DNI MINNORS DNI. i dONT USE TONETAGS infact i rarely use tem ,, i have really bnad issues with anger and i hav e outbursts about little things , if you get me upset illbe upset for the REST OF THE DAY. nothiung will cheer me up , if that annoys you than dont intract . i am a MINOR i am NOT AN ADULT and i dislike being talked to sexually by ADULTS . i OFTEN SAY RUDE THINGS LIKE KYS PLEASE TELL ME IF YOU DONT WANT ME TO I WILL SOTPP IMMEDIATLE;Y OH MY GOS please clarify to me if u dont want me to say tha shit . if ur hetalia fan dont mention other russia / other eng ships aroun me espec not fruk/rochu/rusame/iggychu/spuk !!!!!!
 </details>

 </details>